eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 <a name="jsonpath-function"></a>
 ## JSONPath Functions

-JSONPath functions are based on the [jsonpath-ng](https://github.com/h2non/jsonpath-ng) implementation of the [JSONPath](https://goessner.net/articles/JsonPath/) specification.
-It's advisable to review both sets of documentation before continuing.
+The JSONPath functions used by Aether are based on the [jsonpath-ng](https://github.com/h2non/jsonpath-ng) implementation of the [JSONPath](https://goessner.net/articles/JsonPath/) specification.
+We recommend reviewing both sets of documentation before you continue.

 JSONPath instructions are used to specify a location in the Source.
 It's conventional to start a JSONPath with the character `$`.
 We use a similar syntax for the destination, but we do not support the full syntax for reasons we'll discuss in a minute.

 ---
 #### Simple JSONPath based copy operations